 - 18. For wheelchair relays and relays for Sports Classes T11-13 (i.e., involving guide-runners), where it is required for the relay to be run in lanes, each team shall be allocated two adjacent lanes.
 The athletes/guide-runners may use either of their two allocated lanes.
 The lines on the inner of the two allocated lanes shall be extended across the outer of the two allocated lanes to mark the distances of the stages and to denote the scratch lines.
 Changes will take place as for lanes 1, 3, 5 and 7.
 The extension-of-start and exchange box lanes should be done with tape of the same colour and width as the existing lane markings. - 19.
-In any relay race, when lanes are not being used, including when applicable, in 4x200m and 4x400m, waiting athletes/guide-runners can take an inner position on the track as incoming team members approach, provided they do not jostle or obstruct another athlete/guide-runner so as to impede his progress.
+In any ambulant relay race, when lanes are not being used, including when applicable, in 4x200m and 4x400m, waiting athletes/guide-runners can take an inner position on the track as incoming team members approach, provided they do not jostle or obstruct another athlete/guide-runner so as to impede his progress.
 In 4x200m and 4x400m, waiting athletes/guide-runners shall maintain their order in accordance with Rule 23.17.
-If an athlete/guide-runner does not follow this Rule, his team shall be disqualified.
+If an athlete/guide-runner does not follow this Rule, his team shall be disqualified. - 20.
+In any wheelchair relay race, when lanes are not being used, including when applicable, in 4x200m and 4x400m, waiting athletes will be allocated two adjacent lanes, in their order in accordance with Rule 23.17.
+The waiting athletes may use either of these two lanes but must remain in these two lanes until after the takeover has been completed.
+In wheelchair relay races waiting athletes cannot take up an inner position or any other position than in the two allocated lanes.
+If an athlete does not follow this Rule, his team shall be disqualified.